Quantum mechanics provides the physical basis of teleological evolutions: Time-symmetric explanation of the quantum speedup

-Note that this time-symmetrization, mathematically, leaves the unitary computation of the solution, $\hat{\mathbf{U}}_{1 ,2}$, unaltered, but changes the behavior of causality along it.
-The single causal loop of Table II is replaced by the quantum superposition of the causal loops whose mutually exclusive \textit{or} is logically implied by the sheer existence of the quantum speedup.
+Eventually, we should take the quantum superposition of all the time-symmetrization instances.
+The time-symmetrized quantum description of the quantum algorithm (i.e. its completed quantum description) becomes the quantum superposition of the causal loops whose mutually exclusive \textit{or} is logically implied by the quantum speedup.
+Thus completed, also the quantum description of the quantum algorithm describes the advanced knowledge rule (more precisely, it describes its physical correspondent).

-In subsection 2.6, we have seen that all this, first, immediately extends to any number of drawers, then, to more general forms of quantum correlation.